Skip to main content Skip to navigation

 2. Establish clear policies and procedures

-Develop clear and concise fraud prevention policies and procedures tailored to your organization’s unique risks and requirements.
 These policies should outline acceptable conduct, reporting mechanisms, and consequences for fraudulent behavior.
-Ensure that all employees are aware of and understand these policies through regular training and communication.
+Senior compliance leaders should also ensure that all employees are aware of and understand these policies through regular training and communication.

 3. Implement internal controls

-Internal controls play a crucial role in minimizing fraud risks.
-Segregation of duties, access controls, and authorization mechanisms are essential components of a robust control framework.
+Internal controls – including things like the segregation of duties, access controls, and authorization mechanisms – are essential components of a robust control framework.
+They play a crucial role in minimizing fraud risks.
 Regularly review and update these controls to adapt to changing business needs and emerging fraud threats.

 4. Conduct regular fraud awareness training